gravyboat/remote-first/README.md

 https://github.com/gravyboat/remote-first-salt.
-You can read more about the design of this project here: https://hungryadmin.com/starting-and-finishing-a-project.html and more about shutting down this project here: INSERT LINK WHEN PUBLISHED
+You can read more about the design of this project here: https://hungryadmin.com/starting-and-finishing-a-project.html and more about shutting down this project here: https://hungryadmin.com/a-failed-projects-postmortem.html

 Screenshots
 -----------